sansin5982/GWAS-Protocol/chapters/QC/SNP-QC.md

 assume SNPs have only two alleles (e.g., A/T).
 Complex variants often require special treatment or separate analysis.

+Though we can remove all low-quality SNPs step by step, but filtering them together in a single PLINK run is standard, efficient, and recommended.

+#### The filters are independent

+-   Each QC filter (SNP call rate, MAF, HWE) is just a logical check.
+-   If a SNP fails any one filter, you want it gone.

+#### One step is faster and easier to track

+-   Running everything together means:

+    -   Only one PLINK command.
+    -   One consistent output.
+    -   Less chance of accidental reprocessing or forgetting an intermediate file.

+#### Exception: When you must filter on a subset

+-   One case when we DO break it up:

+-   **HWE**: We should filter on controls only, not all samples.

+So we might:

+-   Extract controls → run `--hwe` → get list of SNPs that pass.⃣
+-   Remove those SNPs from the full dataset.

 # References

 1- Marees, A.T., et al, 2018.
 A tutorial on conducting genome‐wide